-While there is no one way to handle every online dispute, there are a few things you can do to mitigate the situation while minimizing damage to your brand, and also preventing similar occurrences in the future.
+While there is no one way to handle every online dispute, there are a few things you can do to mitigate the situation while minimizing damage to your brand and preventing similar occurrences in the future.

 Be Calm and Transparent

 Feel free to acknowledge a problem if you are responding, but do not get into an argument with someone who may be trying to bait you.
 Stop and consider how you'd want a customer with no previous knowledge of your brand to read how you handled the situation before you respond.
 Consumers may read a negative back-and-forth interaction and see you as being the at-fault party, even if this isn't the case.

 We don’t recommend sharing every minute detail with your online followers when responding; the information you do share should be straightforward and truthful.
-Don't use tricks or “techniques” – consumers tend to have a good read on what feels right and what feels deceptive.
+Don't use tricks or “techniques,” as consumers tend to have a good read on what feels right and what feels deceptive.